graeter-group/sith/doc/modules/bash_rsts_doc/stretching.rst

         -b  <number_of_breakages=1> The simulation will run until get this number of ruptures.
-        -c  Use this flag to run in a cluster set with slurm.
-In that case, the of processors is equal to the number of cores asked in the submission of the job.
-When this flag is present, -p is ignored.
+        -c  Use this flag to run in a cluster.
+When -p is not defined, and you run in a slurm job manager system, the of processors is equal to the number of cores asked in the submission of the job.
         -e  <extend_method=0> index of stretching method.
 To see the options, use 'sith change_distance -h' to see the order. carbons of the capping groups
         -i  <index1,index2> indexes of the atoms to use for increasing the distance.
+            If this flag is not used and 'molecule' (flag -m) is a pdb, indexes 1 and 2 will correspond to the CH3 atoms in ACE and NME residues defined in the pdb if they exist.
         -l  <xc,base=bmk,6-31+g> evel of DFT theory.
         -m  <molecule> molecule name.
 In this directory, a file called
             <molecule>-stretched00.pdb must exist.